A combinatorial translation principle and diagram combinatorics for the symplectic group: Weyl filtration multiplicities in tilting modules

 \section{Weyl filtration multiplicities in tilting modules}

 Recall the definition of the set $\Lambda(s)$ from Section~\ref{s.arrow_diagrams}.
 Let $s\in\{1,\ldots,\min(m,p)\}$, let $\lambda\in\Lambda(s)$, and let $\mu\in X^+$ with $\mu\preceq\lambda$.
 Then the arrow diagram of $\mu$ has its single arrows and its $\times$'s at the same nodes as the arrow diagram of $\lambda$.
 If the arrow diagram of $\lambda$ has an arrow at $0$, then we assume that the parity of the number of $\land$'s in the arrow diagram of $\mu$ is the same as that for $\lambda$.\footnote{Then the parity of the number of $\vee$'s in the arrow diagram of $\mu$ is of course also the same as that for $\lambda$.} This only requires a possible change of an arrow at $0$ to its opposite in the arrow diagram of $\mu$.
 If there is no arrow at $0$, then these parities will automatically be the same, since $\mu$ is $W_p(D_{l(\lambda)})$-conjugate to $\lambda$ under the dot action.
 Then we know, by Remark~\ref{rems.preceq}.1, that the arrow diagram of $\mu$ can be obtained from that of $\lambda$ by repeatedly replacing an arrow pair $\vee\land$ to the left or to the right of the wall, or an arrow pair $\land\land$ to the left of the wall, or an arrow pair $\vee\vee$ to the right of the wall, by the opposite arrow pair.

-Now we define the \emph{cap-curl diagram} $c_{\lambda\mu}$ associated to $\lambda$ and $\mu$ by replacing each arrow in $c_\lambda$ by the arrow from the arrow diagram of $\mu$ at the same node.
+Recall the definition of the cap-curl diagram $c_\lambda$ from the previous section.
+We now define the \emph{cap-curl diagram} $c_{\lambda\mu}$ associated to $\lambda$ \emph{and $\mu$} by replacing each arrow in $c_\lambda$ by the arrow from the arrow diagram of $\mu$ at the same node.
 Put differently, we put the caps and curls from $c_\lambda$ on top of the arrow diagram of $\mu$.
 We say that $c_{\lambda\mu}$ is \emph{oriented} if all caps and curls in $c_{\lambda\mu}$ are oriented (clockwise or anti-clockwise).
 It is not hard to show that when $c_{\lambda\mu}$ is oriented, the arrow diagrams of $\lambda$ and $\mu$ are the same at the nodes which are not endpoints of a cap or a curl in $c_\lambda$.

-For example, when $p=11$, $m=7$, $s=5$ and $\lambda=6^332$.
+For example, when $p=11$, $m=7$, $s=5$ and $\lambda=(6^332)$.
 Then $\rho_s=3$ and $c_\lambda$ is